MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 At Waterloo, students and employers rank each other by preference after interviewing.
 On a scheduled date, an algorithm determines job matches for every open position based student and employer rank scores.

-In contrast to Carleton, this system gives students who realize they don't want to work for an employer after an interview the chance to rank that employer low.

-Carleton's co-op policies (in the worst case) give employers the ability to force desired candidates to work for them.
+Waterloo students can rank up to five jobs as "not interested", effectively declining the job (since ranking an employer last can still get you matched with that employer).
+In contrast, Carleton's co-op policies (in the worst case) give employers the ability to force desired candidates to work for them.

+It's worth noting that Waterloo students are not able to see how employers rank them unless they are an employer's first ranked choice.
+If a student is an employer's first choice, then the student **IS** told they've received an offer and can then can rank that employer as their first choice if they want to accept.

+Waterloo is also more transparent and allows students to view how many applications a job has received or how many other students are being interviewed for the same job.

 If you Google "Waterloo Co-op Reddit", you will definitely be hit with a wall of complaints related to this co-op system, but at the very least this system is more impartial for students.